 Richard Smith Scholarship

 Dr. Smith founded the MEDEX program as a federal demonstration project in the late 1960s.
 He hoped to increase the pool of clinicians in underserved settings by drawing on the extensive skills of returning military medics and corpsmen.
 After ensuring the success of MEDEX, he went on to develop and deliver materials to facilitate the training of health workers in developing countries; materials that have been adapted and used in over 70 countries.
 His strong leadership skills allowed him to put his vision into practice.
 Richard Smith Scholarship awards are offered annually at each MEDEX campus.
-These awards go to potential leaders; visionaries with a commitment to increasing access to health care for the underserved.
+These awards go to potential leaders; visionaries with a commitment to increasing access to healthcare for the underserved.
 Applicants should have a broad and global perspective on healthcare issues.
 These are usually awarded to first-year students, but clinical-phase students will be considered as well.

 |Melanie Beale, Anchorage 12||Nasheed Burgess, Seattle 54||Anson Woodring, Seattle 53||Joseph Starzl, Seattle 51|